hennlo/docs/en/v0.7/data-partitioning.md

 * **List** - the entity is partitioned by explicitly specifying values for each partition.
 * **Hash** - the entity is partitioned based on the hash of the values of the partition field.
 * **Range** - the entity is partitioned into numerical "ranges".
 There needs to be no overlap between the ranges.
-* **Temperature-aware Partitioning** - Serves as an extension to the classical partition functions.
-It places data based on their "temperature" in either a *HOT*- or *COLD* partition group.
-This classification depends on certain cost metrics like the access frequency.
-It internally uses the hash partitioning function.